bitcoinerlab/descriptors/README.md

 - `expandedMiniscript: string | undefined`: The expanded miniscript, if any.
 - `redeemScript: Buffer | undefined`: The redeem script for the descriptor, if applicable.
 - `witnessScript: Buffer | undefined`: The witness script for the descriptor, if applicable.
+- `isRanged: boolean` : Whether the expression represents a ranged descriptor.
+- `canonicalExpression` : This is the preferred or authoritative representation of the descriptor expression.
+It standardizes the descriptor by replacing indexes on wildcards and eliminating checksums.

 For the example expression provided, the `expandedExpression` and a portion of the `expansionMap` would be as follows: